Core Authentication

 unauthenticatedState.style.display = 'none';

-memberEmailSpan.textContent = member.email;
+memberEmailSpan.textContent = member.auth.email;

 // Display session information